Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-illness-of-intellect/chapter-1.md

 "Ah.
 Yeah.
 Sure."

 Her parents helped Owin to the door.
-The villa was a large maze to anyone who didn't live there.
-The previous five healers got lost every time.
+The villa was a large maze to anyone who didn't live there; the previous five healers had gotten lost.

 Catia clenched her teeth again.
 Pain shot through her body for weeks now, growing more harsh and more frequent each day.
 She rolled from her bed, turned to her side, then her other, but nothing eased the pain.
 As if her body was eaten alive from the inside by the illness.